INF800/whoami/_posts/personal/2022-05-22-happy-list.md

 ### Enough.

-What does it mean when (even if you want to,) you are not able to do things that you are *capable* of doing?
+**28 July 2019:** What does it mean when (even if you want to,) you are not able to do things that you are *capable* of doing?
 Goals are not clearly defined.
 Goals can only be defined when you know what you want & when you know when it is *enough*.

 *Life's under no obligation to give us what we ~expect~ deserve.* I *need* nothing, yet I will set things straight just because I am *capable* of it.